OktaEdu/es-delivery-ci4d-migrating-and-managing-users/README.md

 This repo contains everything you need to complete the labs in this module:

 - Lab 6.1: Migrate Users and Hashed Passwords with Okta's Users API
-- Lab 6.2: Migrate Users and Passwords with Okta's Inline Password Hook

 ## How to Start the Labs